ArthurStep/Coft/README.md

 Coft is a library for java easy coding and fast codding.

-Coft-3.7 is already available.
+Coft-3.8 is already available.
+* Professional logging tools.
+* Professional encrypt and decrypt tools.
-* Create your variable and don't use other.
+* Available Open-Source and Jar.
 * Optimised code.
-* Available Open-Source and Jar.
-* Professional logging tools.
-* Off Coft banner when start.
-* Coft run command for run when starts program not on working time.
+* Version on logo.

 Thank you for using Coft.